Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Experiments on Synthetic Problems

 Here, we first empirically validate \methodname on synthetic problems to verify that it properly reflects conditional structure, including parameter activation and regime-dependent domains.
 We choose a synthetic setting because the expected behavior is clear and easy to diagnose, unlike real-world objectives where the ``correct'' importance patterns are often ambiguous.
-Further experimental results, such as runtime comparison, are available in \cref{apx:additional-results-synthetic}.
+After that, we confirm that \methodname also properly works on real-world benchmarks, which is presented in \cref{sec:experiments-real-world}.
+Further experimental results, such as runtime comparison and sensitivity analyses with respect to $N$, are available in \cref{apx:additional-results-synthetic}.